SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 Finally, maintaining accurate operation timers can be relatively expensive in Soar.
 Thus, these should be enabled with caution and understanding of their limitations.
-First, they will affect performance, depending on the level (set via the timers parameter).
-A level of three, for instance, times every step in the cue-based retrieval candidate episode search.
+First, they will affect performance, depending on the level (set via the **timers** parameter).
+A level of `three`, for instance, times every step in the cue-based retrieval candidate episode search.
 Furthermore, because these iterations are relatively cheap (typically a single step in the linked-list of a b+-tree), timer values are typically unreliable (depending upon the system, resolution is 1 microsecond or more).